oeh-tnf/faq/README.md

 # Why Lua?

-Because Pandoc is the GOAT and I need to put every question through it seperately.
+Because Pandoc is the GOAT (well, except templates it seems, but now I've already done it like that...) and I need to put every question through it seperately.
 The only two languages that can do that efficiently are Lua and Haskell.

 # Why are the languages hardcoded?